 An inguinal (related to the groin) hernia occurs when a part of the intestine protrudes through a weakened spot in the abdominal muscles and into the groin area, while a hydrocele is a fluid-filled sac in the scrotum (the pouch that holds the testes.)
-Hernias are more common in boys than girls and tend to occur more often in premature babies.
+Inguinal hernias are more common in boys than girls and tend to occur more often in premature babies.

+Inguinal hernias and hydroceles are caused by a malformation of the inguinal canal.
 Before birth, the inguinal canal connects the abdominal cavity (belly) and a child’s normally descending sexual organs.
 This channel usually closes before or soon after birth, but if the connection remains open, fluid from the abdominal cavity can be trapped in the scrotum in boys and form a hydrocele.

 If the connection is large enough, the intestine may be pushed into this space when a child strains causing a protrusion known as a hernia, which may look like a bulge or a lump in your child’s groin area.

 The majority of hydroceles go away by themselves by the time your child is 12 to 18 months old.

 However, if your child’s hydrocele is very large, changes in size, or persists, or if the hernia can be seen or felt or causes discomfort in your child, your Nemours pediatric urologist may recommend surgical repair.
 When the hernia bulges out, it is usually soft and not painful to the touch.

 If you notice that your child’s hernia is firm, red or tender, you need to call your doctor right away.
 With hernias, the intestine can become trapped in the hernial sac and cause serious problems, including injury to the intestines and the blood vessels that supply blood to the testes.